-Every year hundreds of USW Students gain experience, from short placements up to a year-long sandwich placements.
+Every year hundreds of USW students undertake work experience, whether they are short one-week experience up to a year-long sandwich placements.

 It is much easier to find yourself an opportunity when you know what you want to do.
 If you aren’t sure, speak with your academic tutor or with a careers advisor first.
 You may be interested in working with a specific company who’s values and ethos matches yours.
 If this is the case, you can be flexible with what you are willing to do with them.
 You may also find that if you branch out, opportunities you hadn’t thought of considering will become available.
 It is important that you find a work experience which will fulfill the assessment criteria in the module which requires you to go out on work experience, so make sure that this is your priority.

 Academics and course tutors will have their own links with employers and organisations that may be able to offer you a work experience.
 Go and have a chat with them to see what they can suggest.